edgedb/easy-edgedb/chapter9/index.md

 }
 ```

 This is convenient because we can delete `age` from `Vampire` too.
-We don't need to `overload` here because vampires by default live forever the maximum value of 32767 for `int16` is, as far as we are concerned, forever.
-The type will now look like this:
+We don't need to use `overloaded` here because vampires can live up to the maximum value of 32767 for `int16` which, as far as we are concerned, is forever.
+The `Vampire` type will now look like this:

 ```sdl
 type Vampire extending Person {